 With your initial problem identified, your team needs data to better understand what's going on in this area today.
-Data will believe the control of the property your panel a December of the property of the help support your case of why you need a Regulatory Information Management (RIM) solution and how this new technology can help you improve not just your regulatory processes, but overall company goals.
+Data will help support your case of why you need an eQMS and how this new technology can help achieve company goals by improving your quality processes.

 We recommend short interviews with colleagues and partners directly involved in this area, as well as key members of your IT organization.
 The purpose of these interviews is to collect use cases or stories that will roll up into clear, solvable business problems.
-Don't keep KPIs narrowly focused on reactive processes, such as # of registrations, formulas, submissions and how long they took to complete, etc. Instead you can look at data proactively and determine where there are trends and address those before they become an issue.
+Don't keep KPIs narrowly focused on reactive processes, such as # of CAPAs, NCRs, complaints and how long they have been open, etc. Instead you can look at data proactively and determine where there are trends and address those before they become an issue.

-It's important to correlate regulatory data to larger business trends such as:
+It's important to relate Quality use cases to larger business trends that are top of mind for business leadership, such as: